 8 Best Window Brands for Home of 2022

-Often overlooked, the windows on your home affect everything from your curb appeal and resale value, to your monthly energy bills.
+Often overlooked, the windows on your home affect everything from your curb appeal and resale value to your monthly energy bills.

 Having professionally installed, attractive, energy-efficient windows is an investment that pays off in more ways than one.

-While you’re living in your home, you’ll see savings reflected in your monthly electric bill with energy-efficient windows.
+While living in your home, you’ll see savings reflected in your monthly electric bill with energy-efficient windows.

 When you’re ready to sell, having beautiful windows could positively affect your home’s value.